stefan-hoeck/idris2-tutorial/README.md

 At the moment, this project is being actively developed and evolved against the main branch of the Idris 2 repository.
-It is been tested nightly on GitHub and built against the latest commit of the Idris 2 main branch as well as the Idris 2 commit listed in file `.idris-version`.
+It is being tested nightly on GitHub and built against the latest commit of the Idris 2 main branch as well as the Idris 2 commit listed in file `.idris-version`.